gravityforms/gravityformsrestapi/README.md

 This is the development version of the Gravity Forms Web API version 2.
 When it's ready it'll be integrated into the Gravity Forms core.

+**This is currently a beta version and should not be run on production sites without a full understanding of the possible risks that may be encountered when running beta software.**

 ## Support

 Support is not offered within this repo, and issue reports are only for issues directly related to the plugin's code.